< All Meetings

 View the latest programme

-We hope they prove to be a useful addition to the AIX format, which is known for its robust debate and knowledge-led approach.
+They proved to be a useful addition to the AIX format, which is known for its robust debate and knowledge-led approach.

-Contact for Lauren Slater for an invoice
+Contact Lauren Slater for more details.

 Key themes to be discussed at the Africa Investment Exchange: Power & Renewables 2023 meeting: